Amatofrancesco99/organic-fertilizers-detection/Notebooks/1-features-extraction/utils/README.md

 ***
 ## `get_features()` function

-It allows to get from an [input pandas DataFrame](#input-dataframe) composed of fields information, [an output DataFrame](#output-dataframe) that contains for each time [selected satellites](#how-to-execute-it) (sentinel-1, sentinel-2 or landsat-8) passed over the specified fields, within a given time period, all the mean values of some of the most used indexes (optical or radar).
+It allows to get from an [input pandas DataFrame](#input-dataframe) composed of fields information, [an output DataFrame](#output-dataframe) that contains for each time a [selected satellite](#how-to-execute-it) (sentinel-1, sentinel-2 or landsat-8) passed over the specified fields, within a given time period, all the mean values of some of the most used indexes (optical, radar or thermal).

 The `filters_params` parameter is a list (default: `None`) containing the values of the Earth Engine filters to be used for extracting Image Collections, with the specified sentinel satellites.
 For Sentinel-2 the first parameter in the list is the value of the `CLOUDY_PIXEL_PERCENTAGE` filter (`LESS OR EQUAL TO` - values in range `[0, 100]`), whereas for Sentinel-1 the first parameter in the list is the value of the `orbitProperties_pass` filter (`ASCENDING` or `DESCENDING`).

-The `fields_threads` parameter (default: `4`) is the number of threads to dedicate to parallelization of requests over the fields level, the remaining part instead is used to apply parallelization over dates level.
-The value of this parameter should be high (with respect to the overall number of threads exploitable) if you have a lot of fields but a little time-span to consider, whereas if you have fewer fields but a bigger time-span you should decrease this parameter.
-Finally, if you have lot of fields with lot of dates to process it should may be optimal considering half of the overall number of threads available. <br>A correct choice of this parameter can drastically reduce the features extraction time.
+The `fields_threads` parameter (default: `4`) is the number of threads to dedicate to parallelization of GEE API requests over the fields level, the remaining ones instead are used to apply parallelization over dates level.
+The value of this parameter should be high (with respect to the overall number of threads exploitable) if you have a lot of crop fields but a little time-span to consider, whereas if you have fewer fields but a bigger time-span you should decrease this parameter.
+Finally, if you have a lot of fields with a lot of dates to process it is optimal to consider half of the overall number of threads available on the device used to perform the I/O requests. <br>A correct choice of this parameter can drastically reduce the features extraction time.

 See the [code](https://github.com/Amatofrancesco99/master-thesis/blob/main/Notebooks/1-features-extraction/utils/ee_satellites.py) for a better understanding.